 The God Head And How I Got Into Studying Animism

-Growing up with Cornish ancestry, I've always been fascinated by animistic myths and legends of the ancient Celtic priesthood called the Druids who were conquered by the Roman Empire and then overrun by the Anglo-Saxon warrior tribes who colonized the British Isles.
+Growing up with Cornish ancestry, I've always been fascinated by the animistic myths and legends of the ancient Celtic priesthood called the Druids.

-It took nearly a 1000 years to the subjugate the 6 Celtic Nations of the British Isles (Brittany, Ireland, Cornwall, Wales, Scotland and the Isle of Man) before this divide-and-conquer used by the English royal family spread out across the world.
+It took nearly a 1000 years to subjugate the 6 Celtic Nations of the British Isles (Brittany, Ireland, Cornwall, Wales, Scotland and the Isle of Man) before this divide-and-conquer mass colonization strategy used by the English was spread out across the world.

 While studying at UBC, my refuge from stress and the boredom of lectures was in the Pacific Spirit rainforest that surrounds the campus.